swapna-7/VAPT-Manager-RCS/SUPABASE_SCHEMA.md

 -- RLS Policies for notifications
 DROP POLICY IF EXISTS "Super-admins can view all notifications" ON public.notifications;
 DROP POLICY IF EXISTS "Admins can view all notifications" ON public.notifications;
+DROP POLICY IF EXISTS "Users can view their own notifications" ON public.notifications;
 DROP POLICY IF EXISTS "Anyone can insert notifications" ON public.notifications;
+DROP POLICY IF EXISTS "Users can update their own notifications" ON public.notifications;
+DROP POLICY IF EXISTS "Admins can update all notifications" ON public.notifications;
+DROP POLICY IF EXISTS "Super-admins can update all notifications" ON public.notifications;

+-- SELECT policies
+CREATE POLICY "Users can view their own notifications" ON public.notifications FOR SELECT
+  USING (user_id = auth.uid());

 CREATE POLICY "Super-admins can view all notifications" ON public.notifications FOR SELECT